kbaseincubator/deploy_dev/README.md

 If you encounter problems when trying to deploy, you can look at the README file (https://github.com/kbaseIncubator/deploy_dev/blob/master/README-deploy.md) that describes in detail the steps that are performed by the deployment script.

+## Resetting

+Sometimes the deployment fails, and you need to start over.
+Run the reset script before you try again:
+    ./scripts/reset.sh

 # Developing Services with Containers (still under development)

 Clone the service repo and add a Dockerfile based on Dockerfile.services